PacificBiosciences/trgt/README.md

     fixed
   - Optimizations to the `--genotyper=cluster` mode, including haploid genotyping of the X chromosome when `--karyotype` is set to `XY`
+- 0.9.0
+  - Add support for polyalanine repeats (by allowing characters `N` in the motif sequence)
+  - Fix a bug causing TRVZ to error out on polyalanine repeats

 ### DISCLAIMER